petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 3.0 this plugin is for PHP5 only.

 == Changelog ==
+= Version 3.3 =
+* RFC: Add abillity to also check on email.
+* Bugfix: Enqueue certain CSS files instead of loading them directly.
+* Updated the language file.

 = Version 3.2.6 =
 * Bugfix: Correctly load the text domain file.